ICTD-IITD/Voice_App_Moderation_Automation/blank_classifier/README.md

-# Gender Classifier
+# Blank Classifier

 ## Data acquisition

-The script to get data for the gender classifier is through `get_blank_classifier_data.py`
+The script to get data for the blank classifier is through `get_blank_classifier_data.py`

 - This script runs in a python 2 environment present in the Master Server